-The inclusion of the NRA's proposed MRLs is consistent with the current registered uses of the chemical products.
-The dietary exposure assessments indicate that the residues associated with the proposed MRLs do not represent an unacceptable risk to public health and safety.
-The NRA has already registered the chemical products and while rejection of the MRLs would not result in legally treated food not being able to be legally sold, it would create discrepancies between agricultural and health legislation.
-However, increasing the MRL for cloxacillin is unnecessary and potentially counter-productive to minimising residues.
+The inclusion of the NRA's proposed MRLs is consistent with the current registered uses of cephapirin and semduramicin.
+The dietary exposure assessments indicate that the residues of these chemicals associated with the proposed MRLs do not represent an unacceptable risk to public health and safety.
+In addition, the Expert Advisory Group on Antimicrobial Resistance (EAGAR) considered the potential for the development of antimicrobial resistance and did not raise any objections in terms of either the use or the residues associated with the use of these antibiotics.

-Therefore including the proposed MRL for ampicillin only (Option 3) will benefit all stakeholders by maintaining public health and safety, minimising residues and permitting the legal sale of food treated with agricultural and veterinary chemicals to control pests and diseases and improve agricultural productivity.
+The NRA has already registered these chemicals and rejection of the MRLs would result in legally treated food not being able to be legally sold.
+In addition, rejection of the MRLs would create discrepancies between agricultural and health legislation.
+Therefore including the proposed MRLs (Option 1) will benefit all stakeholders by maintaining public health and safety, minimising residues and permitting the legal sale of food treated with agricultural and veterinary chemicals to control pests and diseases and improve agricultural productivity.